Bangladesh Post Office: Services

+Nagad

+This financial service is regulated under the Bangladesh Postal Act Amendment 2010 Section 3(2), a unique law procured especially for the Bangladesh Post Office by the Government of Bangladesh.
+The digital financial service was launched by the Bangladesh Post Office on 11 November 2018.
+It started operations on 26 March 2019, celebrating the 48th Independence Day of the country.

+Nagad started its journey with demanding services like Cash-In, Cash-Out, Send Money, Mobile Recharge.
+More popular services like Bills Payment and E-commerce Payment gateway are now available.
+From the very beginning, Nagad has its own Mobile App for Customers and Partners.
+It also introduced a revolutionary Customer on-boarding feature- DKYC (Digital KYC) blending Bangla OCR, automated Identity verification and localized data that has minimized overall customer acquisition & life cycle time to one/tenth of market practice as well focusing on Paper-less environment.

 Dak Taka

 Dak Taka is a mobile banking service announced by the post office in December 2017.
 According to the post office, it will bring financial services to unbanked villagers through its more than 8,000 offices.
 Its stated goal was to be operational within three months and bring 30 million of the unbanked into the system within a year.

 A customer can open an account by depositing a minimum of two taka.
 They can make deposits and withdrawals at a post office or with postal cash cards.
 Dak Taka makes their phone into a digital wallet.
 They can make bill payments and transactions with other financial institutions using an app.
 While shopping, they can make payments with their phone using NFC (near-field communication) or by scanning a QR code.